joeyespo/gitpress/README.md

 Getting Started: Writing
 ------------------------

-Youl'll begin like you would any other programming project.
+You'll begin like you would any other programming project:

 1. `mkdir myblog`
 2. `cd myblog`
 3. `git init`

-Then create your `README.md` to indicate this is your blog content.
+You should also create a `README.md` file if you're feeling generous, indicating this repository contains the content of your blog.

+Now you can begin writing.
+A new Markdown file for each blog post.
+Commit normally.
+Push to publish.
+The only requirement is that you prefix any files or directories that you want shown in a particular order with a number.
+Read on for more details.

 #### File conventions